mulargui/healthylinkx-serverless-node/README.md

 Healthylinkx is a 3 tiers app: ux, api and datastore.
 Implementation of Healthylinkx using AWS serverless resources (S3, API Gateway, Lambda, RDS MySQL, CloudShell)

 Based on https://github.com/mulargui/healthylinkx-serverless
-In this repo we are replacing the shellscripts by a node.js app (healthylinkx-cli)
+In this repo we are replacing the shellscripts by a Node.js app (healthylinkx-cli).
+Also using TypeScript instead of vanilla JavaScript.

 Related repos (look at the documentation in each of them)
 UX https://github.com/mulargui/healthylinkx-ux
 API https://github.com/mulargui/healthylinkx-api-in-node
 Datastore https://github.com/mulargui/healthylinkx-mysql

 This app installs in your default VPC.
-I need to add a little bit more work to the installation scripts to create a dedicated VPC.
+I need to add a little bit more code to healthylinkx-cli to create a dedicated VPC.

 Directories and files